chenhong93/speaker-listenerNS/README.md

 2. Download Data: Download data from the shared link and save them in 'storyMEG/', resulting in two folders 'storyMEG/SLNS/' and 'storyMEG/res/'
 3. Install MATLAB Toolboxes: Install FieldTrip and mTRF if they are not installed yet.

 f2-f5: corresponding to fig 2~fig 5 in the paper
+The last code files with 'plot' string can be runned directly with downloaded data to plot figures in the paper.
+Previous code files are used for generating the result files